When was the last time you installed an application with an unimpressive app UI design and kept it? Probably never.

 For iOS app UI designs, Flinto can be your go-to.
 It is a macintosh-based app design tool that lets you create animated and interactive prototypes of app designs.
 The tool makes collaboration a breeze and allows you to import Sketch or Photoshop designs.

-UXPin is an excellent UI/UX app design tool that lets you create high-fidelity prototypes with its intuitive drag and drop functionality.
+UXPin is an excellent UI/UX app design tool that lets you create prototypes of high-fidelity nature with its intuitive drag and drop functionality.
 It offers more than a thousand in-built elements and allows you to craft a mesmerizing user experience with no coding at all.

-To know more, we’ve got a fantastic guide that talks in detail about the best mobile app design software programs in the industry.
+To know more tools, we’ve got a fantastic guide that talks in detail about the best mobile app design software programs in the industry.
 Take a look.

 Although the basic principles that make a good app UI design may remain the same, the expectations revolving around user experience and hardware are always changing.
 As a designer, you need to be fully aware of such advancements and reflect them into your design process.